martinszilagyi/DeepLearning_02456/README.md

 ## Other files

 Additional scripts and the data are also available in the repository.
 These scripts served as backups at each milestone.
+Results can be found under its corresponding folder.